wtetsu/gaze/README.md

 ----

-Repetitive command execution after each edit is a common frustration that disrupts our development flow. 😵‍💫
+😵‍💫 Rerunning commands after each edit disrupts your flow.

 Let Gaze handle it!